tratteria/website/content/docs/quickstart/generating-trats.md

 }
 ```

-For details on Txn-Token claims check [this guide](#).
+For details on TraT claims check [this guide](#).

 &nbsp;

-After successfully generating Txn-Tokens (TraTs), you might want to verify them.
-For detailed instructions on this next step, please visit [Verifying Txn-Tokens](/docs/quickstart/verifying-trats).
+After successfully generating TraTs (TraTs), you might want to verify them.
+For detailed instructions on this next step, please visit [Verifying TraTs](/docs/quickstart/verifying-trats).

 This quick start guide provides the basic steps to get Tratteria up and running for initial learning and evaluation purposes.
 Remember to adjust the configurations as per the requirements for any setup beyond initial evaluations.
 Check [this guide](#) for detailed instructions on configuring and integrating production-level Tratteria.